Guitar tunings: E♭ tuning

 Rock guitarists (such as Jimi Hendrix on the songs "Voodoo Child (Slight Return)" and "Little Wing") occasionally tune all their strings down by one semitone to obtain E♭ tuning.
 This makes the strings easier to bend when playing and with standard fingering results in a lower key.
 It also facilitates E shape fingerings when playing with horn instruments.
 Grunge band Nirvana also used this tuning extensively throughout their career, which they used occasionally on their album Bleach, and on every song from In Utero.
 Guns N' Roses guitarist Slash also commonly uses E♭ tuning on songs such as 'Sweet Child o' Mine' and 'Welcome to the Jungle'.
+Thrash Metal band Metallica mainly used E♭ Tuning on their album's Load & Reload.

-Many older bands use E♭ tuning during live shows to play songs originally recorded in standard tuning: this is usually to make it easier for the (often ageing) singer.
-An example is Led Zeppelin's 2007 reunion concert, where most of their set list was played in E♭.
+Many older bands use E♭ tuning during live shows to play songs originally recorded in standard tuning: this is usually to make it easier for the (often aging) singer.
+Examples include Led Zeppelin's 2007 reunion concert, where most of their set list was played in E♭, and Metallica, who have performed most of their standard tuned songs a half step down (or a full step down in the case of "Seek and Destroy") since 1995.